Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 Exercise Patience + Honesty When Transitioning To Gray Hair

 It can take 6 months to 1 year to go fully gray, so keep this time frame in mind when deciding how you want to transition your hair.
-It’s critical to remember that it’s called a transition for a reason; to adjust your hair to gray in a healthy yet attractive way.
+It’s critical to remember that it’s called a transition for a reason, as it helps your hair adjust to gray in a healthy yet attractive way.

 There are a few rules that never change, regardless of the method you’ll be using.
-First, never try to lighten natural salt and pepper hair color more than three levels in a single process; never apply dark colors and then attempt to lighten them to create gray effects.
+First, if using standard permanent hair color, it will only safely lift up to three levels.
+For lighter gray results, a professional must use a bleach lightener.
+Never apply dark colors and then attempt to lighten them to create gray effects.

 For starters, you will need at least an inch of gray root growth to work with, regardless of your chosen method, but especially before creating highlights and babylights.